`` Turkey has managed record investments over the past 19 years '' | ExBulletin

 He also mentioned recent developments in the county’s coronavirus vaccination process.

-Erdogan noted that Turkey’s fight against the pandemic has been cited as an example by both the World Health Organization and Western media, completing construction of a total of 16,160 beds over the past year. only, and offering it for the benefit of people.

-“At a time when nearly 100 countries have not even started the COVID-19 vaccination (process), we have administered 20 million doses to our citizens,” noted Erdogan.
+“At a time when nearly 100 countries have not even started the COVID-19 vaccination (process), we have administered 20 million doses to our citizens,” Erdogan added.

-Erdogan pointed out that the Turkish economy closed 2020 with a significant growth rate of 1.8%.

-“Likewise, every month we receive news of new records for exports and industrial production.
-In March, our exports reached $ 18.9 million, the highest monthly export level ever. an increase of 42.2% compared to March of last year. “

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online